 In contrast to Shakyamuni, the first Buddha, Padmasambhava was not an ascetic monk, rather more a wild man who had many lovers, as well as a magician who was said to have had a miraculous birth, subdued demons, and bound them to the Buddhist teachings, enabling the conversion of Tibet to Buddhism.
 Beneath the tales of his exploits lies a radically relevant truth: the darker the times, the greater the potential for transformation.
 He is also known as Guru Rinpoche, or "Precious Guru.”
 His consort, Yeshe Tsogyal, is widely revered.

-Filmed on location in India, Mongolia, Bhutan, Tibet and Nepal.
+Filmed on location in India, Nepal, Tibet, Bhutan, and Mongolia.

 Featuring Drukmo Gyal Dakini